 Sarah Anne Ganter (PhD, University of Vienna, 2017) is a tenure-track Assistant Professor at the School of Communication.
 She was previously a research fellow at the Reuters Institute for the Study of Journalism at the University of Oxford, UK, and a pre-doctoral researcher at the Department of Communication at the University of Vienna, Austria.
 She is an expert in the areas of media governance and media policy in the digital era, content industries, comparative and cross-border research.
-Her expertise includes researching media and digital (policy) transformations, related interactions and their embedding into socio-cultural, economic and political, as well as everyday - life settings.
+Her expertise includes analyzing media and digital policy transformations from a theoretical perspective that focuses on the dynamics and interactions shaping institutional fields.
 Dr. Ganter’ s work is influenced by a cosmopolitan approach to academic work, integrating scholarly work from different cultural, linguistic and geographical academic settings.

-Dr. Ganter served four years as the YECREA Communication Law and Policy representative.
-She is a Research Associate at the Reuters Institute for Study of Journalism at the University of Oxford and a member of several communication studies associations, such as the German Communication Association (DGPuK), the International Communication Association (ICA) and Global Internet Governance Academic Network (GigaNet).
-Additionally, she serves regularly as reviewer for internationally ranked journals and conferences such as Communication Theory, Journalism Practice, New Media and Society, the European Journal of Communication, the International Journal of Communication, the International Journal of Press/Politics, the International Journal of Qualitative Methods, ICA, IAMCR and ECREA.
+Dr. Ganter is a Research Associate at the Reuters Institute for Study of Journalism at the University of Oxford and a member of several communication studies associations, such as the German Communication Association (DGPuK), the International Communication Association (ICA) and Global Internet Governance Academic Network (GigaNet).
+She served four years as the YECREA Communication Law and Policy representative and regularly works as reviewer for internationally ranked journals and conferences such as The International Journal of Communication, Communication Theory, The Journal of Communication, Journalism Practice, New Media and Society, The European Journal of Communication, The International Journal of Press/Politics, The International Journal of Qualitative Methods, ICA, IAMCR and ECREA.

 - PhD in Journalism and Communication (Universität Wien, Austria)

 - MA in International Communications (University of Leeds, UK)

 - MA in Intercultural Business Management (Universidad del Salvador, Buenos Aires, Argentina)